Kanharajput/ReactJs/README.md

     which actually has the data, so we use function to return an id of the blog which we want to delete to the data containing component.

-- useEffects hook : It's a hook which run when somethings render or it runs each time when anything renders.
-Don't write useState inside useEffects otherwise it will be stuck in endless loop.
+- useEffect hook : It's a hook which run when somethings render or it runs each time when anything renders.
+Don't write useState inside useEffect otherwise it will be stuck in endless loop.
+    - useEffect dependencies : second arguement inside the useEffect function is denote the dependencies like empty list [] specifies that only run useEffect function only ones when the initial rendering is done. pass useState variable name inside this [] so useEffect run when they triggered.